Bitergia/prosoul/README.md

 with the default Docker configuration of the [scava-deployment](https://github.com/crossminer/scava-deployment/tree/dev#scava-deployment).

-Once the form is filled, by clicking on the `Create` button, you will be redirected to a page summarizing how the projects in your data comply to the QM selected.
+Once the form is filled, by clicking on the `Create` button, you will be redirected to a page summarizing how the projects in your data comply with the QM selected.

 ## Tutorials

-There is two introductory videos: showing the import and view feature, and howto use the editor for adding a new quality model:
+There are two introductory videos: showing the import and view feature, and how to use the editor for adding a new quality model:

 * Import and view of quality models: [prosoul-intro.webm](https://raw.githubusercontent.com/Bitergia/prosoul/master/doc/meditor-intro.webm)
 * Adding a new quality model: [prosoul-editor.webm](https://raw.githubusercontent.com/Bitergia/prosoul/master/doc/meditor-editor.webm)